SEO HIGH RANK: This Is Additional Heading For Theme, Don't Delete

 6. The Archdiocesan Shrine of St. Joseph, San Jose

 The church length and width is 60 x 14 meters, 840 square meters in area.
-One wonders if the original façade possessed some details or carvings that were covered over with cement.
+One wonders if the original façade possessed some details or carvings now covered with cement.

 The Batangas town of San Jose, named after Joseph the father of Jesus and husband of Mary, is home to the Archdiocesan Shrine of St. Joseph.
-The church was established as the base of the Oblates of St. Joseph Mission and its Minor Seminary, the first Italian congregation that sent missionaries to the Philippines.
+The Oblates of St. Joseph Mission and its Minor Seminary, the first Italian congregation that sent missionaries to the Philippines, established the Batangas church as its base.

 The attention to detail inside the church is remarkable, a triumph of artisanal skill.
-Everything from the ceilings, columns, cornices and walls are meticulously painted to fool the eye.
-Notice how even the cracks in the cornices and walls are actually painted on.
+The painters meticulously fooled the eye by painting everything from the ceilings, columns, cornices, and walls, including the cracks.

 Augustinian friars put up the first church in the town in 1788, built with bamboo and a cogon roof.
-A fortified structure made of adobe, the church that still stands today, was constructed in the early 1800s under the watch of Fr.
+A fortified structure made of adobe, the church still stands today, constructed in the early 1800s under the watch of Fr.
 Manuel Blanco.
-Records are inconclusive about damages that the church may have suffered in its more than 200 years of existence, though the façade has been stripped of its palitada and coated with cement.
-According to a parish official, the cement was applied to protect the church’s façade from rain, as the stones already had cracks due to old age.
-They have no records of when this was done, though, and whether the right kind of cement was used.
+Records are inconclusive about damages the church suffered in its more than 200 years of existence; the façade stripped of its palitada and coated with cement.
+According to a parish official, builders applied cement to protect the church’s façade from rain, as the stones already had cracks due to old age.
+However, no records exist as to when they made these repairs, or whether they used the right kind of cement.

 The Archdiocesan Shrine of St. Joseph is notable for its impressive altar, with six columns encircling the retablo containing an image of St. Joseph.
 Floral details on the columns, cornices and “frames” of the paintings attest to the Baroque style of the church.